-The human relations requirements: every prospective teacher is required to take SSCI 220, GENS 408 and EDUC 281 to obtain a broader understanding of the diverse racial, ethnic, economic background and special needs of children and young adults.
-In addition to course work, each prospective teacher must spend 50 hours interacting with representatives of three target populations (U.S. minorities, low SES, special needs).
+The Human Relations requirements: every prospective teacher is required to take EDUC 130, SSCI 408 and EDUC 281 to obtain a broader understanding of the diverse racial, ethnic, economic background and special needs of children and young adults.
+In addition to coursework, each prospective teacher must spend 50 hours interacting with representatives of three target populations (U.S. minorities, low SES, special needs).
 Twenty-five of these hours are to be spent with leaders or advocates of the identified underrepresented groups (seminars, conventions, speaking engagements) and the other 25 hours are to be spent in direct face-to-face experiences.
-The human relations program is described in detail on the education website.

-Wisconsin requires all certification candidates to pass minimum competency tests in three areas – reading, writing and mathematics.
-Students will be introduced to the Praxis I (PPST) tests during their first courses in education (EDUC 120 and EDUC 125) and will be required to register to take the tests in their freshman year.
+Wisconsin requires all certification candidates to pass minimum competency tests in three areas — reading, writing and mathematics.
+Students will be introduced to the Praxis CORE tests during the first courses in Education (EDUC 125 and EDUC 130) and will be required to register to take the tests in the freshman year.
 Registration is online.
 The Educational Testing Service (ETS) Wisconsin website contains specific information about each test as well as registration and test location information.
-Students must pay the cost of registering for the tests and must successfully complete the PPST by the conclusion of their pre-professional block experience.
+Students must pay the cost of registering for the tests and must successfully complete the Praxis CORE by the conclusion of their pre-professional block experience.

 Currently (as of Sept.
-1, 2014), the state has established the following minimum scores for passing the PPST: reading – 175, writing – 174 and mathematics – 173.
-Students will not be able to continue in the teacher education program without successfully passing the PPST tests.
+1, 2014), the state has established the following minimum scores for passing the Praxis CORE: Reading – 156, Writing – 162 and Mathematics – 150.
+Students will not be able to continue in the Teacher Education Program without successfully passing the Praxis CORE tests.
 Students may retake the test until these requirements are met.
 Wisconsin now allows qualified students to substitute ACT or SAT scores for the Praxis CORE.

 Praxis II: Content Assessment

-In order to take the exam, a pre-service teacher must pass the PPST, be in good standing in the St. Norbert College teacher education program, and have declared a major/minor/concentration area/certification program.
+In order to take the exam a pre-service teacher must have passed the Praxis CORE, be in good standing in the St. Norbert College Teacher Education Program, and have declared a major/minor/concentration area/ certification program.
 Students are required to pass the Praxis II prior to enrolling in student teaching.

 Information about the state requirement is located on the Wisconsin Department of Public Instruction’s (WDPI’s) Content Knowledge Assessment web page.

-Those in the St. Norbert College early childhood-middle childhood program should take the 10014 version of the Praxis II test.
+Those in the St. Norbert College Early Childhood-Middle Childhood program should take the 5014 version of the Praxis II test.

-Those in the St. Norbert College middle childhood/early adolescence program should take the 20146 version of the Praxis II test.
+Those in the St. Norbert College Middle Childhood/Early Adolescence program should take the 5146 version of the Praxis II test.

-All English majors, regardless of concentration, should take the 10041 version of the Praxis II test – English Language, Literature and Composition: Content Knowledge.
-All mathematics majors should take the 10061 version of the Praxis II test – Mathematics: Content Knowledge.
+All English majors, regardless of concentration, should take the 5038 version of the Praxis II test — English Language Arts: Content Knowledge.
+All Mathematics majors should take the 5161 version of the Praxis II test — Mathematics: Content Knowledge.

-All students majoring in a science area, regardless of specific major, should take the 10435 version of the Praxis II test – General Science: Content Knowledge.
-All students majoring in a social studies area, regardless of specific major, should take the 10081 version of the Praxis II test – Social Studies: Content Knowledge.
-All modern language and literatures majors should take the WPT/DPI tests in their major.
-All music education majors should take the 10113 version of the Praxis II test – Music: Content Knowledge.
+All students majoring in a Science area, regardless of specific major, should take the 5435 version of the Praxis II test — General Science: Content Knowledge.
+All students majoring in a Social studies area, regardless of specific major, should take the 5081 version of the Praxis II test — Social Studies: Content Knowledge.
+All Modern Language and Literatures majors should take the ACTFL OPI/WPT tests in their major.
+All Music Education majors should take the 5113 version of the Praxis II test — Music: Content Knowledge.